Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Method: construction of effective Hamiltonians

-To construct a low-energy effective Hamiltonian, we extend the CSM framework by introducing a sector-specific minimization condition.
+To make the framework more suitable for practical construction of low-energy effective Hamiltonians, we introduce a sector-wise minimality criterion that extends the CSM construction to a target subspace.
 Let the target low-energy subspace correspond to the first sector of the partitioned subspaces, with dimension $n$.
 The corresponding block ${\bm T}_{11}$ of the unitary matrix ${\bm T}$ acts within this subspace.
-We impose the following criterion: \\
+To ensure minimal deformation within the target subspace, we impose the following criterion.

-{\bf Criterion:} {\it The transformation implemented by the $n \times n$ matrix ${\bm T}_{11}$ within the targeted subspace is chosen to minimized}

-This condition ensures that the states within the targeted subspace remain as close as possible to their original forms and yields a natural effective Hamiltonian.

-Based on this criterion, we now present a new theorem that uniquely determines the block-diagonalization method: \\ {\bf Theorem:} {\it If the minimization condition in Eq.~(\ref{eq:min_condition}) is satisfied, then the matrix ${\bm T}_{11}$ is uniquely given by